Common Spanish Verbs & Words You Need to Know

 The Spanish language has a lot of words.
 It’s impossible to calculate exactly how many, but the Diccionario de la Real Academia Española (DRAE) contains about 93,000.
 Don’t worry, though!
 There’s good news for Spanish learners: only a tiny percentage of those words make their way into daily conversation.

-I’m going to give a brief intro explaining why high-frequency is a better way of thinking than by “difficulty” or only themed lists.
-If you are here to see my lists of high-frequency Spanish verbs and words, click here to jump directly to them.
+I’m going to give a brief intro explaining why high-frequency is a better way of thinking than by “difficulty” or only themed lists, and then share my graphics for those most common Spanish verbs.
+At the end you can also get these posters as a free download!

 This post contains affiliate links.
 Thank you for your support!

-Today’s post is for any Spanish language learner, but I’m actually writing fro parents.
-Many parents tell me they want to learn Spanish with their kids (or teach it to them), but they’ve forgotten their high school Spanish or never studied it.
+Today’s post is for any Spanish language learner, but I’m specfically writing to parents.
+Many parents tell me they want to learn Spanish with their kids (maybe they’re using my free Spanish for kids starter kit), but they’ve forgotten their high school Spanish or never studied it.
 If that’s you, this post was written with you in mind!

 The secret to effective, communicative language lessons is focusing on high-frequency structures.
 One problem with mainstream textbooks and programs is that they teach by themes, and introduce by “difficulty.”
 This means you could go half a year in Spanish before learning how to express I have or I like.
 Many of you probably took classes like this.
 You might have “learned” the word scarf before you could express liking or having something.